otiliastr/brain_task_effect/data/README.md

 ### Mechanical Turk responses
-The Mechanical Turk responses for all combinations of 1000 questions and 229 stimuli can be found at `MTurk_semantic_features.npz`.
+The Mechanical Turk responses for all combinations of 1000 words and 229 questions can be found at `MTurk_semantic_features.npz`.
 These can be loaded as follows:
 ```python
 import numpy